10up/safe-redirect-manager/README.md

 * **`wp safe-redirect-manager import <file> [--source=<source-column>] [--target=<target-column>] [--regex=<regex-column>] [--code=<code-column>]  [--order=<order-column>]`**

-    Imports redirects from CSV file.
+    Imports redirects from a CSV file.

     * `<file>`: Path to one or more valid CSV file for import.
 This file should contain redirection from and to URLs, regex flag and HTTP redirection code.
 Here is the example table: